-- 2:30 City and County Chairmen and Vice-Chairmen of both parties assemble in JFAC 117 for instructions with reference to party conventions.
-A representative will meet with Federalists and a representative will meet with Nationalists.
+- will meet with Federalists and a representative will meet with Nationalists.
 Also, review lists for governor appointments. - 3:15 Party Caucuses: Federalists in JFAC 181 Nationalists in JFAC 117A representative in charge.
 Introduction of and brief speech by Primary Election Nominees for Governor.
 DISTRIBUTE NOMINATING PETITION FOR ALL STATE OFFICES (Lieutenant Governor, Attorney General, Secretary of State, State Auditor, State Treasurer, Commissioner of School and Public Lands, and Public Utilities Commissioners).
 A minimum of 15 signatures from your political party is required.
-TURN IN TO PARTY CHAIR AT PARTY CONVENTION BY 7:30 PM TODAY. - 4:45 Flag Ceremony - 5:00 Evening Meal- University Student Center Wolves Den - 5:30 Band and Chorus Rehearsal Open Recreation - 7:00 Primary election for Governor City Rooms (Report results to Headquarters JFAC-107) - 7:15 All States Attorneys, Circuit Court Judges, attorneys meet in JFAC Theatre Judge Portra, Ernest Thompson, and Marshall Lovrien in charge. - 7:30 STATE POLITICAL CONVENTIONS
+TURN IN TO PARTY CHAIR AT PARTY CONVENTION BY 7:30 PM TODAY. - 4:45 Flag Ceremony - 5:00 Evening Meal- University Student Center Wolves Den - 5:30 Band and Chorus Rehearsal Open Recreation - 7:00 Primary election for Governor City Rooms (Report results to Headquarters JFAC-107) - 7:15 All States Attorneys, Circuit Court Judges, attorneys meet in JFAC Theatre Judge Marshall Lovrien in charge. - 7:30 STATE POLITICAL CONVENTIONS